Skip to Content

 The island is full of viewpoints, gardens, small towns, and plenty of opportunities to enjoy the water.

-If visiting the island during the peak summer months, do be aware that you will see the crowds during the day since a Capri day trip is on many people’s bucket lists.
+If visiting the island during the peak summer months, be aware that you will see the crowds during the day since a Capri day trip is on many people’s bucket lists.

 The island itself is not too large and a single day there can get you all around.
 Be prepared though for an early wakeup as you will want as much time as possible to see what Capri has to offer.